-To keep you in a jolly mood we’ve prepared some interesting facts about Eurovision that’ll make you sing your all-time favourite tunes looking forward to the new ones…
+To keep you in a jolly mood we’ve prepared some fun facts about Eurovision that’ll make you sing your all-time favourite tunes looking forward to the new ones…

 - The Eurovision song contest always begins with the music “Prelude to Te Deum” by composer Marc-Antoine Charpentier, which has become known as a Eurovision Anthem.

 - The first Eurovision contest took place way back in 1956.

 - Traditionally the previous year’s winner performs at some point of the contest.
 This has only been common since Johnny Logan reprised his second win in Dublin in 1988.

 - Before 1988 the Eurovision contest orchestra performed the preceding winner in an overture before the compere took to the stage.

 - Often the reigning champion has been able to promote their latest, post-Eurovision song.

 - In 2014 Emmelie de Forest’s new song was not only performed at the contest final but was also on the official CD.